dantelok/cuda-challenge-100-days/README.md

 **Day 11: Profile a Kernel Using CUDA Tools**
 Run your matrix multiplication kernel with `nvprof` or Nsight Systems.
 Record key metrics like execution time and memory throughput.
+Here we got no coding but only compilation work, so I add a bit more on day 11.

+**Day 11 (New): Implement Tokenization and Word Embeddings on CUDA** Implement a basic tokenization algorithm on CUDA and map tokens to embeddings using GPU memory.
+Parallelize embedding lookup using CUDA kernels and compare CPU vs GPU performance.

 **Day 12: Experiment with Grid and Block Configurations**
 Vary the grid/block sizes of your matrix multiplication kernel to find the optimal configuration.
 Record performance changes.